GoldenDog190/book_app/README.md

 ## Overview
 <!-- Provide a high level overview of what this application is and why you are building it, beyond the fact that it's an assignment for a Code 301 class. (i.e. What's your problem domain?) -->
-This app provides the user a way to reasearch their favorite books by title and author.
+This app provides the user a way to research their favorite books by title and author.

 ## Getting Started
 <!-- What are the steps that a user must take in order to build this app on their own machine and get it running? -->